cfwheels/cfwheels/guides/command-line-tools/wheels-generate-commands.md

 wheels generate app-wizard
 ```

-All these three commands areequivelent and will call the same wizard.
+All these three commands are equivalent and will call the same wizard.
 The wizard in turn gathers all the required data and passes it all off to the `wheels generate app` command to do all the heavy lifting.

 Let's take a look at the wizard pages after issuing the `wheels new` command: